khulnasoft/tradescope/docs/strategy-customization.md

 !!!
 Warning "Using x calls to get OHLCV"
     If you receive a warning like `WARNING - Using 3 calls to get OHLCV.
 This can result in slower operations for the bot.
 Please check if you really need 1500 candles for your strategy` - you should consider if you really need this much historic data for your signals.
-    Having this will cause Tradescope to make multiple calls for the same pair, which will obviously be slower than one network request.
+    Having this will cause Freqtrade to make multiple calls for the same pair, which will obviously be slower than one network request.
-    As a consequence, Tradescope will take longer to refresh candles - and should therefore be avoided if possible.
+    As a consequence, Freqtrade will take longer to refresh candles - and should therefore be avoided if possible.
-    This is capped to 5 total calls to avoid overloading the exchange, or make tradescope too slow.
+    This is capped to 5 total calls to avoid overloading the exchange, or make freqtrade too slow.

 !!!
 Warning
     `startup_candle_count` should be below `ohlcv_candle_limit * 5` (which is 500 * 5 for most exchanges) - since only this amount of candles will be available during Dry-Run/Live Trade operations.